Dynatrace/insightify/documentation/docs/get-started.md

 3. Unzip the ZIP file to the `plugin_deployment` (found at `/opt/dynatrace/remotepluginmodule/plugin_deployment/`) directory of your ActiveGate host.
 4. In the Dynatrace menu, go to **Settings > Monitored technologies > Custom extensions and select Upload Extension.**
 5. Upload the ZIP file.
-6. Upload the zip file to the activeGate where you plan to run the extension from at ``.
+6. Once uploaded, unzip the zip file at the same location.
-6. Enter the following endpoint information for pulling data:
+7. Enter the following endpoint information for pulling data:

-   **Endpoint name**: Any label to identify this connection.
+   Endpoint name - Any label to identify this connection.
 It is used for identification purposes.
-   **Tenant URL**:    Tenant endpoint that you'd like to pull data from.
+   Tenant URL -    Tenant endpoint that you'd like to pull data from.
 Configure it as `https://abc.live.dynatrace.com/api/v1/`
                    Replace abc with the tenant UUID for SaaS while for managed, configure the endpoint as `https://managed-server/e/environment-endpoint/api/v1`
-   **Tenant Token**: Token that will be used to pull the data from the configured tenant.
-Make sure your token has the following permissions:
+   Tenant Token: Token that will be used to pull the data from the configured tenant.
+Make sure your token has the following permissions
    1. Read problems (API v1)
    2. Read problems (API v2)
    3. User session query language (API v1)
    4. CaptureRequestData (API v1)
    5. Read metrics (API v2)
-**Publish URL**:     Tenant where you would like to push the pulled metrics.
+   Publish URL -     Tenant where you would like to push the pulled metrics.
 Configure it as `http://xyz.live.dynatrace.com/api/v2/`
                      Replace abc with the tenant UUID for SaaS while for managed, configure the endpoint as `https://managed-server/e/environment-endpoint/api/v1`
-**Publish Token**:   Token that will be used to push the metrics.
-Make sure your token has the following permissions:
+   Publish Token -   Token that will be used to push the metrics.
+Make sure your token has the following permissions
                      1. Write config (Configuration API v1): To create a dashboard with the captured metrics.
                      2. Read config (Configuration API v1) : Permission to access to verify if the dashboard is already created.
                      3. Ingest Metrics (API v2): Permissions to push the host units, DEM units into Dynatrace.
                      4. Read Metrics (API v2): Permissions to read the metrics.
                      5. Ingest Logs (API v2): An Optional field to allow pushing the problem data retrieved as logs.
-**Capture consumption data per management zone**:        Set the flag to **Yes** in order to pull host units/DEM consumption metrics and slice it as per management zones.
+Capture consumption data per management zone -        Set the flag to **Yes** in order to pull host units/DEM consumption metrics and slice it as per management zones.
-**Capture host units consumption data per host groups**: Set the flag to **Yes** in order to pull host units consumption metrics and slice it as per host groups.
+Capture host units consumption data per host groups - Set the flag to **Yes** in order to pull host units consumption metrics and slice it as per host groups.
-**Capture and report problem data**:                     Set the configuration to **Yes** to pull problem data like MTTR, problem details, etc.
+Capture and report problem data -                   Set the configuration to **Yes** to pull problem data like MTTR, problem details, etc.
-**Capture and report adoption data**:                    Set the configuration to **Yes** to pull adoption data.
+Capture and report adoption data -                    Set the configuration to **Yes** to pull adoption data.